bs-community/blessing-skin-server/README_EN.md

 <a href="https://twitter.com/printempw"><img src="https://img.shields.io/twitter/follow/printempw.svg?style=social&label=Follow" alt="Twitter Follow"></a>
 </p>

 Are you puzzled by losing your custom skins in Minecraft servers runing in offline mode?
-Now you can easily get them back with the help of Blessing Skin Server!
+Now you can easily get them back with the help of Blessing Skin!

-Blessing Skin Server is a web application where you can upload, manage and share your custom skins & capes!
+Blessing Skin is a web application where you can upload, manage and share your custom skins & capes!
 Unlike modifying a resource pack, everyone in the game will see the different skins of each other (of course they should register at the same website too).

-Blessing Skin Server is an open-source project written in PHP, which means you can deploy it freely on your own web server!
+Blessing Skin is an open-source project written in PHP, which means you can deploy it freely on your own web server!
 Here is a [live demo](http://skin.prinzeugen.net/).

 Features
 -----------
+- A fully functional skin hosting service
 - Multiple player names can be owned by one user on the website
 - Share your skins and capes online with skin library!
 - Easy-to-use
     - Visual page for user/player/texture management
     - Detailed option pages
+    - Many tweaks for a better UI/UX
 - Security
-    - User passwords will be well encrypted
+    - Support many secure password hash algorithms
     - Email verification for registration (available as plugin)
     - Score system for preventing evil requests
-- Extensible
+- Incredibly extensible
     - Plenty of plugins available
     - Integration with Authme/CrazyLogin/Discuz
+    - Support custom Yggdrasil API authentication

 Requirements
 -----------
-Blessing Skin Server has a few system requirements.
-In most cases, these PHP extensions are already enabled.
+Blessing Skin has only a few system requirements. _In most cases, these PHP extensions are already enabled._

 - Web server with URL rewriting enabled
 - **PHP >= 5.5.9** (use v2.x branch if your server doesn't meet the requirements)